China's Ai Weiwei sues tax office in "evasion" case

 Ai, 54, is urging a Beijing court to overturn the city tax office’s rejection of his appeal against the tax evasion penalty imposed on the company he works for, Beijing Fake Cultural Development Ltd., which has helped produce his art and designs.

-“In the handling of the whole process for Fake, some of their actions were illegal and violated regulations,” Ai told Reuters by telephone.
+“In the handling of the whole process for Fake, some of their actions were illegal and violated regulations,” Ai told Reuters by telephone, adding that he is waiting to hear whether the court would agree to hear the suit.

 The company’s lawyer, Pu Zhiqiang, told Reuters previously that authorities had not shown him any original documents with evidence of the alleged tax evasion and held a closed hearing last July.